softwareQinc/qpp_bench/README.md

 python bench.py
 ```

-To run the native C++ `QPPEngine`, first build the required executables
+To be able to run the native C++ `QPPEngine`, first build the required
+executables

 ```shell
 cmake -S cpp -B cpp/build